quarkiverse/quarkus-github-app/README.md

 ## How?

-The Quarkus GitHub App extension uses [the Hub4j GitHub API](https://github.com/hub4j/github-api) to parse the webhook payloads and handle the GitHub REST API calls.
+The Quarkus GitHub App extension uses the [Hub4j GitHub API](https://github.com/hub4j/github-api) to parse the webhook payloads and handle the [GitHub REST API](https://docs.github.com/en/rest) calls.

+It can also execute GraphQL queries towards the [GitHub GraphQL API](https://docs.github.com/en/graphql) via the SmallRye GraphQL Client.

 The rest of the extension is Quarkus magic - mostly code generation with [Gizmo](https://github.com/quarkusio/gizmo/) - to get everything wired.